-/ Copyright (c) 2010, 2015 IETF Trust and the persons identified as authors of the code.
+Copyright (c) 2010, 2015 IETF Trust and the persons identified as authors of the code.
 All rights reserved.
 The authors of the code are: B. Callaghan, T. Talpey, and C. Lever.
-Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: - Redistributions of source code must retain the above copyright notice, this list of conditions and the following disclaimer. - Redistributions in binary form must reproduce the above copyright notice, this list of conditions and the following disclaimer in the documentation and/or other used to endorse or promote products derived from this software without specific prior written permission.
+Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: - Redistributions of source code must retain the above copyright notice, this list of conditions and the following disclaimer. - Redistributions in binary form must reproduce the above copyright notice, this list of conditions and the following disclaimer in the documentation and/or other materials provided with the distribution. - Neither the name of Internet Society, IETF or IETF Trust, nor the names of specific contributors, may be used to endorse or promote products derived from this software without specific prior written permission.
 THIS SOFTWARE IS PROVIDED BY THE COPYRIGHT HOLDERS AND CONTRIBUTORS "AS IS" AND ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE ARE DISCLAIMED.
-IN NO EVENT SHALL THE COPYRIGHT OWNER OR CONTRIBUTORS BE LIABLE FOR ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL, EXEMPLARY, OR CONSEQUENTIAL DAMAGES (INCLUDING, BUT NOT LIMITED TO, PROCUREMENT OF SUBSTITUTE GOODS OR SERVICES; LOSS OF USE, DATA, OR PROFITS; OR BUSINESS
+IN NO EVENT SHALL THE COPYRIGHT OWNER OR CONTRIBUTORS BE

+''' Internet-Draft RFC 5666 Implementation Experience May 2016 LIABLE FOR ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL,

+EXEMPLARY, OR CONSEQUENTIAL DAMAGES (INCLUDING, BUT

+NOT LIMITED TO, PROCUREMENT OF SUBSTITUTE GOODS OR

+SERVICES; LOSS OF USE, DATA, OR PROFITS; OR BUSINESS